DylanConnol/NeuralNetworkTemplate/README.md

 The class has multiple pretty self explanatory functions.
 There is the backprop function, forwardprop function (to actually get an ouput!), gradient descent, etc. The functions should have generics to help guide what the input expects.
+Note that for backprop and forwardprop, the input and/or target have to be numpy arrays with column width 1 (essentailly just a numpy array with dimensions (N x 1), where N is the number of neurons you want to see)